cmrosend/Job-Portfolio/_posts/2023-01-18-large-gantry.md

 <ins>Concepts</ins>
 * Ask many many questions for things you don’t understand, there is no other way to learn
-* You have to rely on people who know the things you don’t
+* You should rely on people who know the things you don’t, but still be actively learning and contributing what you can